Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 Why Tom Goldstein belongs here

 He is now a harder and more revealing figure: a Supreme Court litigator who helped build a central public institution around the Court, then became the subject of a federal prosecution that reframed his career entirely.
-The archived post preserved only the ascent.
+The archived post preserved the ascent.
 The publishable version has to include the collapse.

 That is the honest article.